eshabram/ML_Compression/README.md

 # SMC Compression:

-Small Message Coding (SMC) is a lossless compression algorithm designed specifically for messaging with real-time compression in mind.
+Short Message Coding (SMC) is a lossless compression algorithm designed specifically for messaging with real-time compression in mind.
 Conventional compression algorithms typically lack the ability to compress short text due to the inclusion of translation keys and reliance on repetative characters.
-SMC works similarly to Huffman coding, in that the goal is to assign the smallest codes to the most common entries, but rather than assigning codes based on character, SMC uses a small database of words ranked by commonality.
+SMC works similarly to Huffman coding, in that the goal is to assign the shortest codes to the most common entries, but rather than assigning codes based on character, SMC uses a small database of words ranked by commonality.
 This method is beneficial because it removes the need for translation keys to be sent with the messages.
 The use of hashmaps for both encoding and decoding makes this